 Throughout the space, we employed a tranquil scheme of warm wood and earthen materials to soften the original exposed elements.
 To assist with free-standing furnishings and styling, our clients worked with Studio 6F, our neighbor here at Logan Certified, to select various pieces that compliment the architecture and creates a modern, comfortable ambiance.

 The new master suite space is located above existing residential units, which didn’t allow for much flexibility with the placement of plumbing fixtures.
 But with a little ingenuity, we were able to create a spa-like bathroom and luxurious closet space.
 We swapped out the former floor mounted toilet with a wall hung toilet to allow for easier drainage, and we created a separation from the rest of the bathroom with a sandblasted glass wall and door.
 The shower was enlarged with a double showerhead and tiled from floor to ceiling.
 And the vanity, now with a make-up/primp area, connects to the existing kitchen drains already in place.

 Custom vanity with integrated LED strip mirror and makeup/primp nook

 Custom Millwork & Design Details

 Instead of a typical walk-in closet with drywall, we created storage space with millwork that doubles as a clothing and linen closet.
 The rift sawn white oak is present throughout the space, creating continuity and a calming hue.

-There’s quite a bit of masonry in the space which tells the story of the buildings industrial roots.
+There’s quite a bit of masonry in the space that tells the story of the building’s industrial roots.
 To soften it near the fireplace, we chose an artisanal, floor-to-ceiling plaster surround.
-Chicago based Artisan Venetian Plaster Co. applied the plaster to the fireplace surround on site which lends some metaphorical warmth to the space while the fireplace provides the literal heat.
+Chicago-based Artisan Venetian Plaster Co. applied the plaster to the fireplace surround on-site which lends some metaphorical warmth to the space while the fireplace provides the literal heat.